Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Methodology

+\textbf{Task-Conditioned Query Generation.} After obtaining the Fisher subspace $\mathbf{U}$, we inject it as prior knowledge into the generation process of query vectors.
+The conventional query vector $\mathbf{Q} = \mathbf{H}_{\text{ncs}}\mathbf{W}_q$ encodes only semantic information.
+In DFA, we explicitly enhance the components lying in high Fisher information feature directions:

 where $\mathbf{U} \mathbf{U}^\top$ is the projection matrix onto the Fisher principal subspace.
-By adding the original features to their projection onto Fisher-sensitive directions, the constructed $\mathbf{Q}_{\text{dfa}}$ becomes task-aware: it tends to search in the auxiliary modality for structural cues that explain high-sensitivity semantic features, rather than merely matching semantically similar nodes.
+By adding the original features to their projections along the Fisher-sensitive directions, the constructed $\mathbf{Q}_{\text{dfa}}$ acquires task-aware properties: it tends to search in the auxiliary modality for structural clues that can explain the high-sensitivity semantic features, rather than merely matching semantically similar nodes.